JozefJarosciak/X-followers/README.md

 - X.com API Bearer Token

-## Getting a Twitter API Bearer Token
+## Getting an X.com API Bearer Token

-To use this script, you'll need a Twitter API Bearer Token.
+To use this script, you'll need an X.com API Bearer Token.
 Follow these steps to obtain one:

-1. **Apply for a Twitter Developer Account**:
+1. **Apply for an X.com Developer Account**:
-   - Visit the [Twitter Developer website](https://developer.twitter.com/) and apply for a developer account if you don't already have one.
+   - Visit the [X Developer website](https://developer.x.com/en) and apply for a developer account if you don't already have one.

 2. **Create a New Project and App**:
-   - Log in to the Twitter Developer portal after your account is approved.
+   - Log in to the X.com Developer portal after your account is approved.
    - Navigate to the **Projects & Apps** section and create a new project and app.
    - This will generate API keys and tokens specific to your app.